isaacnmm/pestpolicy-hugo2XX/content/posts/best-cross-training-shoes-for-wide-feet/index.md

 Further, the upper material for shoes of wide feet people should be stretchy enough to accommodate the feet during intense sessions.
 The upper should also be breathable to allow air into the shoe chamber
 ### Firmer Outsole and Midsole
-A firm outsole and midsole ensure you have comfortable and injury-free workouts.� Cross-training involves a lot of jumping, rope climbing, and heavy lifting among many other intense workouts.
+A firm outsole and midsole ensure you have comfortable and injury-free workouts.
+Cross-training involves a lot of jumping, rope climbing, and heavy lifting among many other intense workouts.
 Therefore, choosing shoes with the firm midsole and outsole will ensure you achieve your training goals

 Also, ensure the outsole is durable and provides reliable traction to avoid accidental falls or slips during the workout session.
 ### Heel Drop